Annivia/Pony_Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Foundation Models
-  - Human-Robot Interaction
+  - Reasoning Models
   - Interpretability
+  - Scaling Laws
-  - Embodied AI
+  - Emergent Intelligence
-  - Natural Language Processing

 # Education to show in About widget
 education: